viruswami5511/guardclaw/README.md

 No server required.
 No SaaS dependency.
 No central verifier.
 Just a file and a public key.

+GuardClaw is especially useful when agents perform financial or irreversible actions.

 ---

 ## Core Concept